maquino96/ActiveRecord-VHS-Store/README.md

 **UPDATE AND DELETE**
-- `Client#last_return` - updates all Client' rentals current to `false` and deletes the Client from the database
+-COMPLETED- `Client#last_return` - updates all Client' rentals current to `false` and deletes the Client from the database

 ### `Vhs`
 **CREATE**